LMU-MSBA/bsan-6080-playstation/README.md

 ![alt text](https://github.com/LMU-MSBA/bsan-6080-playstation/blob/main/sentiment%20analysis%20sumary1.png)
 Figure 3: sentiment analisis summary

+For Logistic Regression:
+Our model was able to give us some interesting results which could be useful for the company.
+It predicted that the pay cycle of a user's subscription had a significant impact of whether they would continue with the service or not.
+The high significance predicted that annual subscribers were more likely to renew their subscription compared to monthly subscribers.
+The second feature that had a slightly lower significance was the system variable which showed that ps5 users were more likely to stay on with the company.
+Lastly the least significant of the variables was the region feature where it was slightly more likely that users in the United States were subscribing compared to the rest of the world.

 ## 5.2 Review Process
 For Sentiment Analysis:
 We know what most people say about the PlayStation through sentiment analysis of tweets.
 It was found that the majority of people held positive emotions.
 It helps companies understand how satisfied users are with our products.
 This further improves user satisfaction.
 From the data source, our text only includes the content of the tweet.
 Does not include other people's replies, like or dislike.
 JMP only analyzes the semantics of a single word.
 Analysis without context.
 The accuracy may need to be further improved.

+For Logistic Regression:
+We did not have a lot of useful features to work with for building the regression model therefore the results will not be as reliable as we would have hoped for before we began this project.
+It did tell us a couple of things that it matters more that PlayStation is able to market its users to subscribe to services with longer commitments as they are the proponents of high revenues and improvements in the services.
+There need to be more features added in to our dataset so we can improve our model and better predict whether a user will stay with us or not.

 ## 5.3 Determine Next Steps
 For Sentiment Analysis:
 Natural language processing is a very complex thing.
 Because the same words have different meanings in different contexts.
 We tend to use deep learning content for sentiment analysis in the future. such as convolutional neural networks and bert.
 This can help us further improve the accuracy.

+For Logistic Regression:
+Logistic Regression is a simple machine learning model and it is one of the easiest to implement.
+What we can do is gather more data and find features that are more likely to impact whether a subscriber of Playstation services stays with the company or not.
+We can look into something like prices of services in different countries or data about the marketing of these services etc. When we will have more features in our dataset, we will have a better option to select and drop features with low prediction power for our model.
+This will help make our model more accurate and improve the reliability of its results.

 # Deployment Phase
 # Sprint 4: